 What makes the collection extra special is that most of the objects from the Energetica collection are still in working order and their workings can be demonstrated.
 In addition to their historical value, many of the items in the collection are beautiful designs in their own right.
 The collection has something to offer everyone, from the casually interested visitor to the dedicated professional.
 It also has a rich nostalgic value: the older generation can be transported back in time by the wonderful appliances they knew as children.
 It gives them a great opportunity to tell their children and grandchildren about their past and how technology fitted into their lives.

 Four core collections

 NEMO curates 17,000 technology objects in four core collections: Lighting, Electrical Engineering, Energy Generation and Storage, and Technology at Home.
-A large part of the collection is documented on Flickr; and can be viewed here.
+A large part of the collection is documented on Flickr and on Google Arts and Culture.